-Submit this form as soon as possible if you think you may need academic accommodations or other accommodations (including dining/dietary accommodations) at Haverford for the coming academic year because of a physical, learning, psychological or medical disability/condition.
+Submit the Voluntary Disability Disclosure & Accommodations Request form as soon as possible if you think you may need academic accommodations or other accommodations (including dining/dietary accommodations) at Haverford for the coming academic year because of a physical, learning, psychological or medical disability/condition.

-Submit this form if you need any kind of housing accommodation due to a disability for the coming academic year (including medical need for air conditioning).
+Submit the Housing Accommodations form if you need any kind of housing accommodation due to a disability for the coming academic year (including medical need for air conditioning).

-- If you are requesting academic accommodations, ADS will email you an "Accommodation Verification Letter."
+If you are requesting academic accommodations, ADS will meet with you and email you an "Accommodation Verification Letter."
 This letter verifies your eligibility for accommodations, and states only your accommodation(s), not your disability(ies).